 I’ve been playing around with Ye Olde Canvas again.
 This time I wanted to use several techniques in one animation, including the Page Visibility API, and combine those with some behaviors outside of the canvas itself.
 I also wanted to put an Easter egg into my site.
 Because Spider-Man.

-If I still have it posted when you’re reading this, you can use Ctrl+D to make Spider-Man crawl along the upper edge of my site’s main navigation.
+If I still have it posted when you’re reading this, (edit: it’s currently messed up and I don’t have time to fix it at the moment) you can use Ctrl+D to make Spider-Man crawl along the upper edge of my site’s main navigation.
 Just make sure you click on the site first.
 I thought it was broken for a bit when I had actually clicked on the Chrome Inspector and taken focus away from the page.
 D’oh!

 Anyway, there are a few things going on with our friendly neighborhood web-slinger.
 They keyboard combo starts him along the top, and he’ll go until he reaches the end.
 Then he resets.
 He’ll also reset if you resize the window small enough to push him off the side, or if you go small enough to trigger the media query for the mobile view.
 Once he resets, you’ll need to hit the keyboard shortcut again, and of course you won’t see him if the header isn’t visible.

 We have several tricks in play.
 First, it uses a tiled sprite with a per-second frequency that you can set.
 I grabbed a Spider-Man sprite that was littered all over the Internet and used just the crawly part.
 Then I wrote a temporary bit into my app to convert this into a data url.
 (Now I don’t need to host an image file anywhere.)
 The animation for moving him around is pretty straightforward, so I’ll just list the key points on how it’s all put together.

 - Cool new app pattern.
 The overall app structure came from this tutorial by Dan Tello.
 It’s extremely helpful, but he uses